Billy-Spearman-WCCI/RaceCarExtension/README.md

 * It's common for our Java code to stop at writing to the database, and other teams read from it.
 * Common databases include Oracle, SQL Server, MySQL, Postgres.
 There's also "H2", which is a fake database that only lasts while your program is running.
+    * `choco install mysql -y` installs an MySQL server listening on port 3306 with an empty password for the `root` user.

 * **JSON** a concise way for computers to pass information to other computers.
 A Json message is a Map whose keys are strings and whose values are numbers, booleans, strings, lists, or other maps.
 It is the standard for sending